• Appointments

 • Employee engagement levels

-• Retention across affected teams
+• Staff retention rates across the affected teams

-• Achievement of short-term strategic goals
+• The achievement of short-term strategic goals

-• Stress-Test Your Culture – Use the change to see where your values hold firm — and where they need shoring up.
+This is a live-fire exercise.
+Use the pressure of the change to see where your values hold firm and where they need to be shored up for the future.

 Tags: Change ManagementHuman ResourcesLeadership Development